zhuy16/learning_notes/0_condaIsMyFriend.md

 so numpy can be recognized in this python installation.

-# sublime text is a free, small and convinient program
+# sublime text is a free, small and convenient program

-It is crucial to have this for learning python, because many of the tutorials are using similar environment.
+It is crucial to have this for learning python because many of the tutorials are using a similar environment.

 For configuration, please follow this video: